brianhouse/ART212/projects/2_poetic_sensors/guide.md

 #### <a name="photo"></a> Light (photocell)

 A photocell measures the light level.
-Hook it up with 2k resistor.
+Hook it up with 2k resistor and use A2, A3, A4.

 Product: https://www.adafruit.com/product/161